ffomezolam/GA-DSI-Capstone/README.md

 # General Assembly Data Science Immersive Capstone project

-Repository for the capstone project for GA Data Science Immersive 725.
+Repository for the capstone project for GA Data Science Immersive 725 (concluding 2022-10-17).
 This project concerns text generation and classification with neural networks.

 ## Project Goal (Problem Statement)

-Develop a text generation model that will imitate Shakespeare, and develop a classification metric to determine the extent that any text is Shakespearian, and use that metric to evaluate the model.
+Develop a text-generation model that will imitate Shakespeare, develop a classification model to determine the extent that any text is Shakespearian, and use the classification model metrics to evaluate the text-generation model.

 ## Summary